rnsundareswara/Rashmi-Sundareswara/README.md

 While most of my work remains proprietary, I have contributed to public repositories where permitted:

-**DARPA Quantum Benchmarking (QB-GSEE)**: Contributed to machine learning components for quantum benchmarking as part of DARPA's Quantum Benchmarking initiative.
+**DARPA Quantum Benchmarking (QB-GSEE)**: Designed and developed visualization for a structured framework for evaluating the performance of both classical and quantum solvers on diverse GSEE problem instances using Machine Learning.  learning components for quantum benchmarking as part of DARPA's Quantum Benchmarking initiative.
 - Repository: [qb-gsee-benchmark/BubbleML/UI](https://github.com/isi-usc-edu/qb-gsee-benchmark/tree/main/BubbleML/UI)
 - Role: ML system development for quantum algorithm evaluation